LodewijkBrand/spvm/README.md

 # spvm
 Parallel Implementation of Sparse Matrix Vector Multiplication

-Welcome to Lou's parallel implementation of a SPMV!
+Welcome to Lou's parallel implementation of SPMV!
 Follow the instructions below to get up and running!
-Have fun!

 Build Instructions
 ```bash